 The potential causes of the hazards identified during the FHA are investigated here.
-Safety requirements are set to mitigate the likelihood of the causes occurring (See Safety Plan 7.1.7).
+Safety requirements are set to mitigate the likelihood of the causes occurring.
+[Safety Plan 7.1.7]

-GUIDANCE: Note that the objective here is to determine if there is any safety requirements for MSAW in addition to those defined in the specification.
+GUIDANCE: Note that the objective here is to determine if there is any safety requirements for STCA in addition to those defined in the specification.

-Safety Objective (SO) is a qualitative or quantitative statement that defines the maximum frequency at which a hazard can be accepted.
+11 Safety Objectives (SO) are qualitative or quantitative statements that define the maximum frequency at which a hazard can be accepted.
 Refer to SAM: Methods for setting safety objectives.